Routine Load

 1 row in set (0.00 sec)

-For example, to view the task status of the example_routine_load_csv job, you can run the following command:
+For example, you can view the task status of testdb.example_routine_load_csv with the following command:

 mysql> SHOW ROUTINE LOAD TASK WHERE jobname = 'example_routine_load_csv';